 In addition to the listed ingredients, you will need a large panoramic egg candy mold, an egg base candy mold (optional but recommended), a pastry bag and tips for decoration, small candies, toys, or sugar decorations, and royal icing.
-Here is a royal icing recipe, or check out the photo tutorial showing how to make royal icing.
+Here is a royal icing recipe or check out the photo tutorial showing how to make royal icing.

-- 1 egg white
+- 1 large egg white

 - Optional: food coloring

 - 1/2 cup confectioners' sugar

 Make the Sugar Egg Molds